-1. My loved one has died, and the original will has been lost or destroyed due to the disaster.
+1. My loved one has died, and the original will was lost or destroyed due to the disaster.
 What can I do?

-If you have a copy of the will, the copy can be submitted to probate if you are able to show that the original will was lost and the deceased person did not intend to destroy it.
-If a person dies and his or her will cannot be found, Arizona law permits the contents of the will to be through other means, such as testimony or providing a copy of the will.
+If you have a copy of the will, the copy can be submitted to probate if you are able to show that the original will was lost, and the deceased person did not intend to destroy it.
+If a person dies and his or her will cannot be found, Arizona law permits the contents of the will to be established through other means, such as testimony or providing a copy of the will.
 Ariz.
-Rev. Stat. § 14-3415.
+Rev. Stat. § 14- 3415.
 If you do not have a copy of the will, you may try contacting the attorney who prepared the will.

-2. My original will has been destroyed, but I have a copy of it.
+2. My original will was destroyed, but I have a copy of it.
 What should I do?

 It is best to replace the copy of your will with an original.
 Contact the lawyer who originally prepared your will about making a new one.
 It may be a simple process for your attorney to prepare a duplicate of the original for you to sign.
-Be sure to destroy old copies.